Security Manager eases MSP Microsoft GDAP transition

 In response to demand for a more granular level of partner access and control, Microsoft will change their current Delegated Admin Privileges (DAP) program in favor of more secure Granular Delegated Admin Privileges (GDAP); see announcement.

-Beginning May 22, 2023, Microsoft will begin automatically transitioning partners’ DAP access to Granular Delegated Admin Privileges (GDAP) with limited Azure Active Directory roles.
-To learn more about GDAP, click here.
+Beginning May 22, 2023, Microsoft will begin automatically deprecating DAP-based customer access and transitioning to Granular Delegated Admin Privileges (GDAP) with limited Azure Active Directory roles.
+To learn more about GDAP specifics from Microsoft, click here.

 What’s GDAP and how does it impact Partners globally?